krabf/krabf-v6/content/blog/shot-on-iphone.md

-[^1]: Funny Apple politely told them, “We wish you luck,” according to the producer.
+[^1]: Funny Apple politely told them, “We wish you luck” according to the producer.